Your pain pattern,

 The client comes in complaining of a headache at the base of their head.
 They may continue to say that it is really more of a neck ache that extends up into their head.
 It is usually dull and miserable instead of being sharp and blinding.
 If I ask further, they complain about it coming up over their head toward the front.

-When your head sits in front of your shoulders, muscles in the back of the neck strain to pull it back.
-Before computers and mobile phones, this posture was mostly a problem in counselors who craned their neck to empathize.
+When your head is in front of your shoulders, muscles in the back of the neck strain to pull it back.
+Before computers and mobile phones, this posture was mostly a problem in counselors who craned their neck to listen empathically.

 This headache often happens at night.
 People often refer to it as “that headache that comes on at 3:15.”
 They are looking for a better pillow or sleeping position.
-It happens when there are some fixated joints in the upper neck and the head lays in a certain fixed position for an extended position The stretches in the self-care section help the 3:!5 headaches from coming on.
+It happens when there are some fixated joints in the upper neck and the head lays in a certain fixed position for an extended position The stretches in the self-care section help the 3:15 headaches from coming on.